 City of Pittsburgh

-Enterprise and innovation run through the City of Pittsburgh, the heart of the region.
-At the confluence of three rivers is the Central Business District (CBD), the region’s long-standing center of commerce.
-Neighboring the CBD is “Robotics Row” where a growing concentration of leading tech and innovation ventures are pioneering what’s next, with an emphasis on autonomy.
-At downtown’s edge is the historic Hill District neighborhood, long a hub for Black arts and culture.
-It is poised for a renaissance and significant investment.
-Nearby – anchored by Carnegie Mellon and Pitt – is Pittsburgh’s Innovation District, Pennsylvania’s third-largest employment center.
-In its shadow, a former riverside brownfield, Hazelwood Green, is being transformed into an innovation center.
+At the downtown’s edge is the Hill District neighborhood.
+A longtime hub for Black arts and culture, it is primed for significant investment.
+Nearby – anchored by Carnegie Mellon and Pitt – is Pittsburgh’s Innovation District, Pennsylvania’s third-largest business district.
+Just next door, a former riverside brownfield, Hazelwood Green, is being transformed into an innovation center.

 Key Real Estate Developments